equinor/ops-actions/docs/workflows/python-release.md

     3.12.10
     ```

-1. Add a `packages/<PROJECT_NAME>/pyproject.toml` configuration file for each Python project (i.e., [distribution package](https://packaging.python.org/en/latest/discussions/distribution-package-vs-import-package/#what-s-a-distribution-package)) in your repository.
+1. Add a `packages/<PROJECT_NAME>/pyproject.toml` configuration file for each Python project in your repository.
 For example, `packages/example-package/pyproject.toml`:

     ```toml
     [build-system]